jmnunezd/NaiveBayes/README.md

   the script is not plain to have in the model more than 1 book per author, if you want to train the model with more that one book per author, try to join the corresponding txt files in just one. it may work

+  Notice that if the number of words of a book increases, less reward that book will have when a new word is tested, because if the word is in the book it's probability will be lower and also if the word is not in the book you punish all the books equally in that scenario.
+I have trie changing the test function:
+    * Punish every book proportional to the size of it's book: result in a bias that benefits the shorter books
+    * Punish every book equally to the size of the biggest book: result in a bias that benefits the shorter books

+  Every spins around this: * in what extent we should reward a book when it hit a word?
+                           * in what extent we should punish a book when it doesn't hit a word?

+  So how to fix this bias when you wan't to put in the model books of different number of words?
+  I still don't find a good resolution to this problem.
+Stay tune.

+  nevertheless this script should work very well with book of similar length.